AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. Copy `meta:altId` from Response body.
 We will use it later in another exercise.
   ![Create the CRM schema](assets/schemas-crm-createSchemaCall.png)

-1. The new schema should be visible in the UI but without any field groups
+1. The new schema should be visible in the user interface but without any field groups
   ![Create the CRM schema](assets/schemas-loyalty-emptySchemaInTheUI.png)

 >[!NOTE]